kmstr87/Linux-System-Monitoring-Tool/README.md

 The program should accept several command line arguments:

---system
+- --system
-        to indicate that only the system usage should be generated
+        -to indicate that only the system usage should be generated

---user
+- --user
-        to indicate that only the users usage should be generated
+        -to indicate that only the users usage should be generated

 --graphics
         to include graphical output in the cases where a graphical outcome is possible as indicated below.